bhoot-biswas/wp-job-manager-blocks/readme.md

 ### Where can I report bugs or contribute to the project? ###

-Bugs should be reported in the [WP Job Manager Blocks GitHub repository](https://github.com/bhoot-biswas/wp-job-manager-blocks/).
+Bugs should be reported in the [Blocks for WP Job Manager GitHub repository](https://github.com/bhoot-biswas/wp-job-manager-blocks/).

 ### This is awesome!
 Can I contribute? ###